 - Applications: Demand forecasting, financial modeling

-Anomaly Detection: Identifying unusual patterns in warehouse data
+Anomaly detection: Identifying unusual patterns in warehouse data

 - Example: Detecting fraudulent transactions in financial data